neoforged/.github/primers/26.2/index.md

         - `sample`, `$Multipoint#sample` - Samples the spline at the given coordinates.
         - `asSampler` - Returns the sampler for the spine.
         - `$Multipoint#codec` - Gets the codec for the spline.
+    - `Util`
-    - `Util#join` - Flattens a varargs of lists of elements into a single list.
+        - `join` - Flattens lists of elements into a single list.
+        - `dumpThreadInfo` - Dumps the info for all live platform threads.
+- `net.minecraft.util.profiling.metrics.MetricSampler#samplingPhase`, `$MetricSamplerBuilder#withSamplingPhase`, `$SamplingPhase` - The phase when the metric sampling should occur.
+- `net.minecraft.util.profiling.metrics.profiling.MetricsRecorder#sampleDuringExtract` - Samples the metrics, marking the phase as during render state extraction.
 - `net.minecraft.world.entity`
     - `AgeableMob#canBeABaby` - Whether the mob can have a baby variant.
     - `Entity`